karanmehta567/face-recognition/README.md

     npm start

-    Your app will be live at http://localhost:3000.
+    Your app will be live at http://localhost:5173.

 # How to Use
+    Upload the image in public folder
     Open the app in your browser.
     Allow camera access when prompted.
     A live webcam feed will display.